 As part of the purchase agreements associated with certain acquisitions consummated prior to fiscal 2010, the Company was obligated to pay additional purchase consideration based on the acquired subsidiary meeting certain earnings objectives following the acquisition.
 For such acquisitions, the Company accrued an estimate of additional purchase consideration when the earnings objectives were met.
-During fiscal 2012, the Company, through HEICO Electronic, paid \$15.1 million of such additional purchase consideration of which \$4.8 million was accrued as of October 31, 2011.
-During fiscal 2011, the Company, through HEICO Electronic, paid \$6.6 million of such additional purchase consideration of which \$4.1 million was accrued as of October 31, 2010.
-During fiscal 2010, the Company, through HEICO Electronic, paid \$4.2 million of such additional purchase consideration of which \$1.8 million was accrued as of October 31, 2009.
-The amounts paid in fiscal 2012, 2011 and 2010 were based on a multiple of each applicable subsidiary's earnings relative to target and were not contingent upon the former shareholders of the respective acquired entity remaining employed by the Company or providing future services to the Company.
-Accordingly, these amounts represent an additional cost of the respective entity recorded as additional goodwill.
-As of October 31, 2012, the Company has no remaining obligation to pay additional purchase consideration for acquisitions consummated prior to fiscal 2010.
+During fiscal 2012 and 2011, the Company, through HEICO Electronic, paid \$15.1 million and \$6.6 million of such additional purchase consideration, respectively, of which \$4.8 million and \$4.1 million was accrued as of October 31, 2011 and October 31, 2010, respectively.
+The amounts paid in fiscal 2012 and 2011 were based on a multiple of each applicable subsidiary's earnings relative to target and were not contingent upon the former shareholders of the respective acquired entity remaining employed by the Company or providing future services to the Company.
+Accordingly, the amounts paid were recorded as additional goodwill as they represented an additional cost of the respective entity.
+As of October 31, 2013 and 2012, the Company had no remaining obligation to pay additional purchase consideration for acquisitions consummated prior to fiscal 2010.